More about the Members

 Clare Dowling is the representative from the Department of Social Protection.

-Olive is an actuary and Director with Mazars.
+Olive is an actuary and non-executive director in the Financial Services sector.
 She has worked for over 30 years in the life insurance industry and so has first-hand knowledge and experience of life insurance solutions for pension savings and associated risk management.
 She has a keen interest in the consumer and has been heavily engaged in work on the topic of “Policyholders Reasonable Expectations” with the Society of Actuaries in Ireland.

 Stephen is a Partner and Head of Pensions in Mason Hayes and Curran’s Employment Law and Benefits team.

 He has extensive experience in advising trustees, sponsoring employers and pension providers on a range of issues, including pension scheme establishment and restructuring, pensions specific data privacy advice, pension scheme funding and de-risking exercises.